Strong-to-Weak Spontaneous Symmetry Breaking in Mixed Quantum States: Examples

 Note that $\beta>0$ is real, and $\alpha$ is a pure phase factor.
 For a special point $\theta=\pi/2$, we have $\beta=1-2p, \alpha=1$.
 In this case, $\beta^{\frac{|s_e-s_e'|}{2}}=\beta^{\frac{1-s_es_e'}{2}}$, and $\prod_e \beta^{\frac{1-s_es_e'}{2}} = \beta^{|D-D'|}$, where $|D-D'|$ is the length of the relative domain wall, namely $|D-D'|=\sum_e \frac{1-s_es_e'}{2}$.

 Naively, the $\alpha^{\frac{s_e-s_e'}{2}}$ part complicates things, and the weight can not be expressed in terms of relative domain walls alone.
 However, if we consider the replicated density matrix:

-exactly the same as the case of the Pauli channel (i.e. $\theta=\pi/2$), just with a different value of ``tension".
-This is true for each $t\geq 2$, and if we analytically continue to $t\rightarrow 1$, it makes sense to conclude that the partition function in the limit $t\rightarrow 1$ is still an RBIM.
-The model has a different value of $p_c$, but shows the same universality class of the SW-SSB transition.
+Crucially, the replicated partition function takes the same form regardless of the value of $\theta$, just with different values of the ``tension" $\beta$.
+This is true for each $t\geq 2$, and if we analytically continue to $t\rightarrow 1$, it makes sense to conclude that the partition function in the limit $t\rightarrow 1$ should have the same universal behavior as the $\theta=\pi/2$ case.
+Thus if the replica limit exists, the SW-SSB transition in the non-Pauli model defined in Eq. \eqref{theta channel} is described by the same RIBM universality class.

 This can be generalized to the channel in Eq. \eqref{eq:general Ising channel}, with

 Then the same result follows. {These calculations suggest that the ``universality class" of the Ising SW-SSB transition is described by the RBIM, independent of microscopic details.}